 - Glenn Fujiura, Professor, Department of Disability and Human Development

-Braddock, D., Hemp, R., Rizzolo, M.C., Tanis, E.S., Haffer, L., & Wu, J. (2013).
-The State of the States in Developmental Disabilities 2013.
-The Great Recession and Its Aftermath.
+Braddock, D., Hemp, R., Rizzolo, M.C., Tanis, E.S., Haffer, L., & Wu, J. (2014).
+The State of the States in Intellectual and Developmental Disabilities: The Great Recession and Its Aftermath.
 Washington, DC: American Association on Intellectual and Developmental Disabilities.

 Rizzolo, M.C., Friedman, C., Lulinski Norris, A., & Braddock, D. (2013).
 Home and Community Based Services (HCBS) Waivers: A Nationwide Study of the States.
 Intellectual and Developmental Disabilities 51.